ohscar/rmalloc/doc/paper/simulating-locking.rst

 about 2 GB data read (out of 12 GB in total) My server with 8 GB RAM has swap enabled, but by default Ubuntu 10.04 LTS doesn't over-commit memory.
 Setting ``/proc/sys/vm/overcommit_memory`` to 1 effectively enables swap for application memory allocation.
 So, what I realized is that the problem is, of course, that using a 32-bit system to allocate data larger than 4GB doesn't work very well.
-Installed a 64-bit Ubuntu LiveCD on a USB stick and did post-processing from that end.
+I installed a 64-bit Ubuntu LiveCD on a USB stick and did post-processing from that end.
-Now I could successfully translate a memory trace run to a ops file, given a computer with a large amount of RAM.
+Now I could successfully translate a memory trace run to an ops file, given a computer with a large amount of RAM.

 .. raw:: foobar